Flotomate/product_docs/source/flotomate-plugins/plugin-intro.rst

 - Provides a great deal of flexibility when it comes to customization without burdening the tool.

-- New functions can be added with changing the code base of the main product.
+- New functions can be added without changing the code base of the main product.

 Some of the Types of Plugin We Support
 ======================================